GNOME/librsvg/devel-docs/text-layout.md

 * Add tests for the different combinations of `text-anchor` and `direction`; right now there are only a few tested combinations.

+* Test and implement multiply-nested changes of direction.
+I think only a single level works right now.

 * Even if white-space handling remains semi-broken, I think it's more important to have "mostly working" bidi than completely accurate white-space handling and layout.

 Second, actually overhaul librsvg's text engine by implementing the SVG2 text layout algorithm:

 * Implement the `text-orientation` property, and implement fallbacks from the deprecated